Sin-Eater (character): Powers and abilities

 The true version had an artificially heightened physicality, similar to that of Captain America.
 Though his strength, agility, stamina and reflexes was greater than that of any Olympic athlete, it did not exceed the hypothetical natural limitations of the human body and would not be considered truly superhuman.
 The same clandestine experiments that heightened his physique probably also drove him insane.
 He had also undergone military training, though it was rendered less effective by his insanity.
 He is an expert hand-to-hand combatant and skilled marksman, with his signature weapon being a double-barreled shotgun.
 When revived by Kindred, Sin-Eater wielded a special gun that removed any superhuman's powers and destroyed their sins.
 In addition, he can turn the sins into actual monsters, teleport, and absorb the powers of anyone he shoots.
-He has demonstrated making use of Overdrive's limited technopathy and vehicle alteration, Count Nefaria's ionic abilities, Grey Gargoyle's petrifying touch, Living Laser's laser projection, Whirlwind's rotation and wind-based abilities, Mister Negative's corruption touch, and Juggernaut's Cyttorak-based empowerment.

 The second version introduced claims of being able to detect the evil within others, and of absorbing a green energy which he claims is all of their sins after killing them.
 He is also unaffected by being repeatedly shot with a handgun and regrows his own head (which is merely a skull) after it is destroyed by Carnage.

 The third version wielded a heavy assortment of guns, bombs, knives, and rocket launchers, and wore a bulletproof costume.

-Ghost Rider related fictional character biographies
+Ghost Rider-related fictional character biographies

 Ethan Domblue

 An earlier character named Sin-Eater first appeared in Ghost Rider #80.
 Ethan Domblue was a pastor obsessed with having a sinless congregation.
 Ghost Rider foe Centurious gave Ethan the power to "eat" his congregation's sins, leaving them in a passive, "sinless" state.
 He did not realize that by placing his parishioners' souls in the Crystal of Souls, he was creating an army of zombie-like slaves loyal to Centurious.
-Eventually, Ghost Rider defeated Centurious and freed the souls in the Crystal.
-As a last redemptive act, Ethan Domblue removed Zarathos from Johnny Blaze and placed the demon in the Crystal of Souls, freeing Blaze from the curse of Ghost Rider.
+Eventually, Ghost Rider (Johnny Blaze) defeated Centurious and freed the souls in the Crystal.
+As a last redemptive act, Ethan Domblue removed Zarathos from Blaze and placed the demon in the Crystal of Souls, freeing Blaze from the curse of Ghost Rider.